Keeping Pets with their Families

 - 21% cited large deposits and/or an increase in monthly rent due to their pet.

-Breed Discriminatory Practices
+Breed Restrictive Practices

-Apart from the financial barriers to finding a place to live with pets, dog breed discrimination among landlords and insurance companies was the most commonly cited challenge by respondents.
+Apart from the financial barriers to finding a place to live with pets, dog breed restrictions among landlords and insurance companies was the most commonly cited challenge by respondents.
 Our early survey returned its share of responses from people who fudged on describing their dog’s breed, like calling a Rottweiler a “black lab mix.”
 Sadly, the insurance companies' sometimes-mystifying and always-arbitrary banned breeds paint many families into a corner.

-A recent Forbes article found 42 insurance companies that discriminate against specific breeds that run the gamut from Dobermans, pit bull terriers and Rottweilers (present in 100% of the companies) followed by wolf hybrids (93%), Akitas (79%), German Shepherds (45%) and Huskies (38%).
+A recent Forbes article found 42 insurance companies that restrict specific breeds that run the gamut from Dobermans, pit bull terriers and Rottweilers (present in 100% of the companies) followed by wolf hybrids (93%), Akitas (79%), German Shepherds (45%) and Huskies (38%).
 The list is rounded out by a bizarre hodgepodge of allegedly problematic breeds present in 5% of company policies: American bulldogs, Shar-peis, Shiba Inus, Weimeraners, Dogo Argentinos and—perhaps weirdest of all—coyote dogs and dingoes.

 Curiously, and in what seems like an underhanded way to further target pet owners, the Forbes piece notes that “these lists are often hidden from consumers’ view in filings made by insurers to state insurance departments.”